Travel Sustainably

 Studying abroad is a once in a lifetime experience, and through the University’s Global Opportunities Programme, you will not only grow academically, but will also learn about the cultures, languages, and communities you are living in.

-But when planning your study abroad, have you considered how sustainability fits into your placement?
-We know that traveling can have an adverse effect on the environment.
-So to help mitigate this, we have developed some top tips to help you reduce your impact on the planet and put sustainability at the forefront of your journey.
+To help mitigate this, we have developed some top tips to help you reduce your impact on the planet and put sustainability at the front of your journey:

 Consider your environmental impact